There are three main reasons leading to the dramatical fall of Joomla market share, including target audience, positioning, and politics.

 - Powerful Advanced Virtuemart Invoice Extension

-- Using Virtuemart Search Module to Improve Site Search Experience
+- Using the Virtuemart Search Module to Improve Site Search Experience

 - One page checkout, reasons why to choose!